StyNW7/CalisFun-Backend/README.md

   - Rate limiting and CORS can be configured for extra protection.

 - **Dependency & Vulnerability Checks**
   - Regular `npm audit` to detect vulnerable packages.
-  - Dependabot/GitHub Actions notify when upgrades are required.

 ---